StragaSevera/xml-importer-example/README.md

 #Xml Importer Example
-This example project is made for importing information about batches of invoices into BD.
+This example project is made for importing information about batches of invoices into DB.

-##TODO:
-Make indexes

 ##Database structure
 All fields are requided, but not setting `not null` in db because the common practics is to